chubrik/XConsole/README.md

 [![MIT license](https://img.shields.io/github/license/chubrik/XConsole)](https://github.com/chubrik/XConsole/blob/main/LICENSE)
 [![NuGet downloads](https://img.shields.io/nuget/dt/XConsole)](https://www.nuget.org/packages/XConsole/)

-Extended .NET console with coloring microsyntax, multiline pinning, write-to-position & most useful utils.
+Extended .NET console with coloring microsyntax, multiline pinning, write-to-position and most useful utils.
 It’s designed with a focus on performance for professional use in complex tasks: a huge number of asynchronous logs, with the need to highlight important and pin summary data.
-XConsole is safe for multitasking, safe for console buffer overflows (9000+ lines), very easy to use.
+XConsole is safe for multitasking, safe for console buffer overflow (9000+ lines), very easy to use.

 The main features are shown in the following image: